 If you are placing the Thermaltake CLS00017 on an ASUS KGPE-D16 motherboard then your install is going to be a simple three-step process.
 One, place the heat-sink on the AMD Opteron processor, two, tighten both bolts with a Phillips screwdriver until at least 10nm tight, and three, plug in the 4 pin power connector to the CPU fan header for the appropriate processor.
 Here is how your Thermaltake CLS0017 coolers should appear on an ASUS KGPE-D16 Dual G34 motherboard.

 PERFORMANCE TESTING WITH AN AMD OPTERON 6128 CPU

-As the initial review in an ongoing series for BayReviews, with this article we are mostly seeking a general basis from which to compare other Socket G34 heat-sinks as they appear on the market.
-The heat-sinks required for these AMD processors must be rather large and as a result cooling them efficiently is quite a challenge when you consider the total surface are involved. the AMD Opteron 6128 eight core processor is shown in the photo below.
+As the initial review in an ongoing series for BayReviews, with this article, we are mostly seeking a general basis from which to compare other Socket G34 heat-sinks as they appear on the market.
+The heat-sinks required for these AMD processors must be rather large and as a result, cooling them efficiently is quite a challenge when you consider the total surface area involved. the AMD Opteron 6128 eight-core processor is shown in the photo below.
 Notice the overall length of the chip.